-This report is made solely to the Directors of the company in accordance with Rule 4.1 (2) of the External Audit Chapter of the PRA Rulebook for Solvency II firms.
+This report is made solely to the Directors of SLF of Canada UK Limited and Sun Life Assurance Company of Canada (U.K.) Limited in accordance with Rule 4.1 (2) of the External Audit Chapter of the PRA Rulebook for Solvency II firms.
 We acknowledge that our report will be provided to the PRA for the use of the PRA solely for the purposes set down by statute and the PRA's rules.
-Our audit work has been undertaken so that we might state to the Directors of SLF of Canada UK Limited and the Directors of the company matters we are required to state to them in an auditor's report on the relevant elements of the SFCR and for no other purpose.
+Our audit work has been undertaken so that we might state to the insurer's Directors those matters we are required to state to them in an auditor's report on the relevant elements of the Group SFCR and for no other purpose.
 To the fullest extent permitted by law, we do not accept or assume responsibility to anyone other than the company and the PRA, for our audit work, for this report or for the opinions we have formed.

-Paul Stephenson BA FCA (Senior Statutory Auditor) for and on behalf of Deloitte LLP Statutory Auditor London, UK 9 April 2020
+Paul Stephenson BA FCA (Senior Statutory Auditor) for and on behalf of Deloitte LLP Statutory Auditor London, UK 29 March 2021